christophelc/docGenerator/README.md

 # docGenerator

+This project is in progress.

+##0- To do list

+- Look at the SemanticDb project

+- As regard the Scalameta project:
+ - see how to manage import
+ - use sbt dialect to read sbt files
+ - When the return value is not set, scalameta don't know it.
+Check how scala compiler infer this.

+- Take into account version number

-The aim of docGenerator is:
+##Aim of docGenerator

-1- Scan modules and generate api documentation like scaladoc do.
+###Scan modules and generate api documentation like scaladoc do.

-For an example, see <https://www.scala-lang.org/api/2.12.3/scala/collection/immutable/List.html>
+Iterate over folders recursively and extract build.sbt files.

+Generate documentation per module

-2- Generate dependencies between modules
+###Manage dependencies between modules

 For example, if we have: